DevKhalyd/rg_portfolio/README.md

 # TODO

-- TODO Add the missing screens for search, images, and news

 - Add a visualization icon of who many user has seen my website (Firebase)

+- Add the TODO word in the tabs to implement the Cubit

+- Create the new screen for the twitter and uncomment that part

+- Create the WebView Mobile View widget to specific each design

+# Step by Step

+Go implementing the dark mode

 # Commands